Peking Legation Quarter: The Boxer Rebellion

 Most of the buildings, Chinese and foreign-owned, in the Legation Quarter were damaged or destroyed during the Boxer Rebellion.
 The area was quickly rebuilt and became more European.
-In 1902, legations had been rebuilt and expanded, Legation Street had been paved, and the Peking-Mukden Railway from Tianjin had been extended to the Chien (Zhengyang) gate, just across the Tartar Wall from the Legation Quarter.
+In 1902, legations had been rebuilt and expanded, Legation Street had been paved, and the Peking-Mukden Railway from Tianjin had been extended to the Qianmen gate, just across the inner city walls from the Legation Quarter.
 Foreign soldiers patrolled the streets of the Legation Quarter, and Chinese houses and property had been expropriated or purchased.
-A wall had been constructed around the Legation Quarter and outside the wall a grassy area, a glacis, gave the soldiers a field of visibility to warn them of advancing trouble—and also isolating them from the Chinese.
+A wall had been constructed around the Legation Quarter and outside the wall.
+A grassy glacis gave the soldiers a field of visibility to warn them of advancing trouble—and also isolating them from the Chinese.